 We also recommend that you use filters to cover up or blur out personal information in photos… Was your student number on the happy picture you’ve shared of your shiny new student ID card?
 Is your address on that cute letter from your family back home?
 Could someone work out your address from your photos and screen shots of from your running or exercise app?

-As a part of the BU rules and regulations, we ask all students to adhere to the Student Social Media Policy.
+As a part of the BU rules and regulations, we ask all students to adhere to the Student Disciplinary Procedure which includes social media activity.

 This policy reminds students of their responsibility as members of the BU community and gives guidance on good social media conduct.
 It also helps to protect students who are subjected to abusive or derogatory content from other members of the BU community.